-* Wupatki National Monument: Located about an hour north of Sedona, Arizona.
+Wupatki National Monument is located about an hour north of Sedona, Arizona.
 Wupatki has designated accessible parking, flush toilets and a visitor center.
 A barrier-free, asphalt pathway takes visitors around ancient pueblo structures that were once home to the Navajo, Zuni, Hopi and other tribes, and leads all the way to the valley floor.
 Some areas have stairs or may be too steep to pass, but even so, there’s still a lot to see.
 Handrails or edge protectors are not everywhere, so navigate wisely.

-* Grand Canyon National Park: Located 2 hours north from Sedona.
+The Grand Canyon National Park is located 2 hours north from Sedona.
 This park is world-famous.
 If you haven’t seen it.
 Now is your chance.
 Wheelchair access has been made, so explore what’s possible.

 Kartchner Caverns: Located 6 hours south of Sedona, and has made modifications for wheelchair access.